The Future of Enterprise Content Strategy Is Composability

 Businesses have been forced to embrace the unknown.
 We’re all facing digital disruption, but rather than viewing it as an obstacle, we can reshape current strategies.

-People expect digital experiences to be timely, meaningful, and customized to their needs even as those needs change by the second.
+People expect digital experiences to be timely, meaningful, and customized to their needs — even as those needs change ever-more.
 To stay agile and connected to customers, brands must create on-demand content and services.

-Today, IT leaders must learn how to engage with customers across the various channels and interfaces.
-IT teams’ old systems and architecture are obsolete.
+Today, IT leaders must learn how to engage with customers across various channels and interfaces.
+IT teams’ old systems and architectures are obsolete.
 As they explore the best option to unify customers’ digital experience, top analysts are encouraging them to revisit their central architecture.
-As a result, CIOs are now moving towards a composable architecture with composable content.
+As a result, CIOs are moving towards a composable architecture with composable content.

 Rather than focusing on a single moment, user, or channel, the open, composable architecture of a digital experience platform (DXP) adds enhanced capabilities that empower organizations to embrace composable content in their enterprise content strategy.